bw3740/wally-kc-streetcar/README.md

 ### Future Intents
 * "next north street car"
 * "next south kansas city streetcar"

-## Note
-This is for the good of the KC and Mycroft communities, so please add/suggest new features.

 ## Credits
 Brad Walters @ The Nerdery